VIII. LEAVE PROCEDURES

 Per Tennessee Code Annotated §8-50-801, compensatory or worked holiday hours must be taken prior to annual leave hours unless the annual leave balance is within 2 days of the maximum accrual rate for the employee.
 All compensatory and worked holiday balances as of April 30 will be paid in May each year.

 Extra compensation is defined as any work performed by an employee outside of the normal contract and must be paid through payroll.
 The Request for Extra Compensation form is used to document these earnings for exempt ETSU employees including the College of Medicine, College of Pharmacy, and Family Practice personnel.
-Examples of these earnings are non-degree instruction (CEU's), grants such as project directors, or temporary additional administrative duties.
+Examples of these earnings are non-degree instruction (CEU's), or temporary additional administrative duties.

 The Request for Extra Compensation form is processed through the Office of Human Resources to the Payroll Office.
 This form is not for use on overtime, faculty overloads, or non-employees who provide one-time services for the university.
 The Request for Extra Compensation form will not be accepted more than one month in advance.
 Any questions concerning the use of this form should be directed to the Office of Human Resources.